draconisPW/PWMAngband/docs/playing.rst

-the next keypress will be interpreted as an "underlying command" key, unless it is a caret ('^'), in which case the keypress after that will be turned into a control-key and interpreted as a command in the underlying Angband keyset.
+the next keypress will be interpreted as an "underlying command" key, unless it is a caret ('^'), in which case the keypress after that will be turned into a control-key and interpreted as a command in the underlying PWMAngband keyset.
 The backslash key is useful for creating actions which are not affected by any keymap definitions that may be in force, for example, the sequence '\\' + '.' + '6' will always mean "run east", even if the '.' key has been mapped to a different underlying command.